 Rockwell Scales

 The Rockwell scale is suitable for measuring the hardness of metals, hard plastics and other rigid materials.
-The Rockwell C (HRC) scale measures hard materials like steel, while the Rockwell B (HRB) scale measures softer materials like aluminium or brass.
+Rockwell C (HRC) scale measures hard materials like steel, while the Rockwell B (HRB) scale measures softer materials like aluminum or brass.
 These scales measure the depth of indentation left by a diamond cone or hardened steel ball indenter.

 Brinell Scale

-The Brinell scale uses a 10mm hardened steel ball to indent the material.
+Brinell scale uses a 10mm hardened steel ball to indent the material.
 It is suitable for measuring the hardness of rigid and coarse-grained materials like castings or forgings.
 The Brinell hardness number (HB) is calculated from the diameter of the indentation.
 This scale can measure a wide range of materials from soft aluminium to hard steel.

 Vickers Scale